Website Manager

 Q: What is a traveling recreational team?

 A: A traveling recreational team plays with other teams in North Florida Youth Soccer League, instead of just AIYS.
 Some travel is involved but it is all within an hour and half of home.
 Teams start traveling at the U10 age level for both boys and girls.
+At this time, all recreational play is in house (no travel).

 Q: What is the difference between recreational and competitive (Select) AIYS?

 A: Commitment!
 Competitive players are selected at a tryout and are committed for the entire year.
 They often hire trainers and go to tournaments.
 For these players, soccer is priority one.
-On the other hand the focus of Recreational soccer is fun.
+On the other hand, the focus of Recreational soccer is fun.
 The skill and commitment requirements are more relaxed.

 Q: Who can try out for Competitive teams?